 The potatoes won’t all be submerged in the cream, so gently move them around with tongs during this step so they warm evenly.

-Scalloped Potatoes at the Table
+How to Serve Scalloped Potatoes at the Table

-This dish is more about potatoes cooked in cream rather than a firmly set casserole, so the sauce might still be fairly loose and liquidy even once the dish is bubbling and the potatoes are tender.
+This dish is more about potatoes cooked in cream rather than a firmly set casserole recipe, so the sauce might still be fairly loose and liquidy even once the dish is bubbling and the potatoes are tender.
 This is all fine — nothing about potatoes cooked in cream is really a bad thing, in my opinion.